What Unhealthy Pride Looks Like

 - Answer “I know, I know” or “Yeah, I already knew that”

-- Too smart for an education or training.
+- Too smart for a formal education or training.
 “But what could I learn?”

 - Often interrupt people mid-sentence “I don’t mean to interrupt, but…”